zuzann18/Data-Segmentation-Project-Global-Socio-Economic-Clustering/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Python and all required libraries installed.
 3. Run the Python script (`analysis.py`) to perform the analysis.
-4. Open the HTML report (`report.html`) for a detailed presentation of the findings.

 ### Requirements
 - Python 3.8+